 In Bolsonaro's backyard, Brazil central bank pressures banks to hew to greener line

-SAO PAULO/BRASILIA, Aug 2 (Reuters) - Brazil's central bank is preparing to require banks to account for potential losses from climate change-related phenomena such as droughts, floods and forest fires, in stress tests, positioning itself as a global leader in ESG-based financial sector regulation.
+SAO PAULO/BRASILIA (Reuters) - Brazil’s central bank is preparing to require banks to account for potential losses from climate change-related phenomena such as droughts, floods and forest fires, in stress tests, positioning itself as a global leader in ESG-based financial sector regulation.

 But since Brazil’s central bank is fully independent as a result of legislation that Bolsonaro himself backed, the climate change skeptic has reduced his influence over the bank’s policy.